Approximation of mean curvature flow with generic singularities by smooth flows with surgery: Introduction

 \subsection{Acknowledgements}

 A great deal of thanks goes to Felix Schulze, the author's supervisor, for the discussion and guidance provided.
 The author is also grateful to Otis Chodosh and Huy The Nguyen.
+The author would like to thank the referee for their constructive comments.